onap/portal-ng-ui/README.md

 ```

 ### Developing against local containers
-We are providing a docker-compose file that can be used to spin up the portal-ng and it's dependencies (like Keycloak or the portal-bff) on your machine.
+We are providing a docker-compose file that can be used to spin up the portal-ng and it's dependencies (like Keycloak or the bff) on your machine.

 To do that, execute the `run.sh` in the development folder:
 ```shell